tw4l/brunnhilde/README.md

 To force Siegfried to pause for 1 second between file scans, pass `-t` or `--throttle` as an argument.

 To force Siegfried to log verbose output to the terminal while processing, pass `-v` or `--verbosesf` as an argument.

+In Brunnhilde 1.9+, you can pass Brunnhilde a Siegfried CSV file via piped stdin with the `--stdin` flag or by providing the path to a Siegfried CSV file with `--csv CSV`.
+The `--stdin` and `--csv CSV` options are limited to directory sources and do not work with disk images.
+When using these options, make sure that the `source` argument passed to Brunnhilde matches the directory scanned by Siegfried.
+Otherwise some options (e.g. virus scanning, running bulk_extractor) and statistics (e.g. total size) will not work as expected.

 ### Specifying hash type